Mordecai Kurz

-Mordecai Kurz (born November 29, 1934) is an economist whose research work has covered a variety of problems in economic theory and policy.
+Mordecai Kurz (born November 29, 1934) is an American economist whose research work has covered a variety of problems in economic theory and policy.
 He has written extensively on growth theory, game theory, the formation of beliefs, and the effect of market power on inequality and growth, and he has worked on various policy projects.
 He contributed to the design of minimum income guarantee experiments in Seattle and Denver from 1971 to 1975, and in Manitoba in 1974.
 He also served as a special economic advisor to President Carter's Commission on Pension Policy in 1979.

 Education

-Kurz is the Joan M. Kenney Professor of Economics, emeritus at Stanford University and served as the economics director of Stanford's Institute for Mathematical Studies in the Social Sciences from 1971 to 1989.
+Kurz is the Joan M. Kenney Professor of Economics, emeritus at Stanford University and was the economics director of Stanford's Institute for Mathematical Studies in the Social Sciences from 1971 to 1989.
 He was a Guggenheim Fellow (1977), a fellow of the Institute for Advanced Studies of the Hebrew University in Jerusalem (1979) and has been a fellow of the Econometric Society since 1971.
 Kurz was a Stanford research associate (1961), assistant professor at Stanford (1962), lecturer at the Hebrew University of Jerusalem (1963–1966), associate professor of economics at Stanford University (1966–1968) and full professor (1969-).

 His work on the theory of rational beliefs was influential in moving financial and macroeconomists away from the assumption of perfectly rational expectations.
 The theory of rational beliefs offered an explanation for the heterogeneity in investment behavior and, consequently, in returns.
 In 2004, a Festschrift was published in his honor on the topic, entitled Assets, Beliefs, and Equilibria in Economic Dynamics: Essays in Honor of Mordecai Kurz.
 It was edited by Charalambos Aliprantis, Kenneth Arrow, Peter Hammond, Felix Kubler, Ho-Mou Wu and Nicholas C. Yannelis.